-☐ Fees incurred for repeating courses: students who are required to repeat courses will inc ur an additional Assessment Fee for each course taken. ☐ Assessment Fees for courses numbered below the 1000-level, e.g., ENGL 0101 English
+Fees incurred for repeating courses: students who are required to repeat courses will inc :u an additional Assessment Fee for each course taken. ☐ Assessment Fees for courses numbered below the 1000-level, e.g., ENGL 0101 English Composition 1.

 ☐ Any additional fees that may be required for third party evaluation.